 This little girl: message to my younger self

-The #thislittlegirlisme series of stories is part of a campaign by Inspiring Girls International.
+The #thislittlegirlisme stories are part of a campaign by Inspiring Girls International.
 Its aim is to raise young girls’ aspirations worldwide by encouraging women to share their childhood ambitions and inspire the next generation.
 I posted mine on LinkedIn, but in celebration of international girl child day today, I re-posted it on my website.
 Finally, I also created a section on the CYGNA readings and inspirations page with the stories shared by CYGNA members.

 This little girl loved puzzles and wanted to be a detective.
 This little girl loved learning and reading.
 She would rather spend time in her own little world than play with others, unless it was playing school with her younger brothers.
 It wasn’t until much later in life that she discovered that she wasn’t weird or anti-social, but simply introverted and shy.